 Frank M. Reynolds.
-We entered into an amended and restated executive employment agreement with Frank Reynolds, our Chief Executive Officer and Chief Financial Officer, on March 05, 2012.
-The agreement established Mr. Reynolds' compensation as follows: (i) an annual base salary of \$545,000; (ii) an annual bonus, with a 2012 target of \$260,000, which is subject to the achievement of performance targets approved by the GNC Committee under the Annual Cash Bonus Plan for Executive Officers (as described below); (iii) a one-time cash bonus of \$100,000 as consideration for Mr. Reynolds' service as Chief Financial Officer and efforts to find and appoint a new Chief Financial Officer; (iv) \$6,000 per month for housing and living expenses in Massachusetts for so long as he maintains his primary residence outside of Massachusetts, subject to a tax gross up; and (v) other annual fringe benefits in the amount of \$20,200 per year, subject to a tax gross up.
-The agreement also provides that the Company will pay Mr. Reynolds \$128,423 for all accrued but unused vacation as of December 31, 2011 (which had accrued over multiple years).
-Mr. Reynolds was also granted an option to purchase 590,000 shares of our common stock under the Company's 2010 Equity Incentive Plan at an exercise price of \$2.68 per share, which vests and becomes exercisable in equal monthly installments over the course of the four-year period beginning on January 1, 2012.
+We entered into an amended and restated executive employment agreement with Frank Reynolds, our Chief Executive Officer and Chief Financial Officer, on March 5, 2012.
+The agreement established Mr. Reynolds' compensation as follows: (i) an annual base salary of \$545,000 for 2012; (ii) an annual bonus, with a 2012 target of \$260,000, subject to the achievement of performance targets approved by the Governance, Nominating and Compensation Committee under the Annual Cash Bonus Plan for Executive Officers (as described below); (iii) a one-time cash bonus of \$100,000 as consideration for Mr. Reynolds' service as Chief Financial Officer and efforts to find and appoint a new Chief Financial Officer; (iv) \$6,000 per month for housing and living expenses in Massachusetts for so long as he maintains his primary residence outside of Massachusetts, subject to a tax gross up; and (v) other annual fringe benefits in the amount of \$20,200 per year, subject to a tax gross up.
+The agreement also provided that the company pay Mr. Reynolds \$128,423 for all accrued but unused vacation as of December 31, 2011 (which had accrued over multiple years).
+Mr. Reynolds was also granted an option in March 2012 to purchase 590,000 shares of our common stock under the Company's 2010 Equity Incentive Plan at an exercise price of \$2.68 per share, which vests and becomes exercisable in equal monthly installments over the course of the four-year period beginning on January 1, 2012.
 The agreement also contains various restrictive covenants, including covenants relating to non-competition, non-solicitation, confidentiality and cooperation.